sviete/AIS-linux-packages/README.md

 [master]: <https://github.com/termux/termux-packages/tree/master>

-Please submit the bug fixes, version updates and new packages - all contributions which will help to improve AI-Speaker are welcome.
+Please submit the bug fixes, version updates and new packages - all contributions which will help to improve termux are welcome.